estatewatch/estatewatch/content/estates/cressingham.md

 Lambeth's [shared equity](https://moderngov.lambeth.gov.uk/documents/s87368/Appendix%20A2%20-%20HOMEOWNERS%20v5%20B.pdf) offer for leaseholders requires a minimum 60% equity, which may result in them having to invest personal savings or take out mortgages.
 This was [deemed unlawful](https://www.theguardian.com/society/2016/sep/16/government-blocks-controversial-plan-to-force-out-housing-estate-residents) by the Secretary of State at the 2015 Aylesbury estate CPO inquiry and required Southwark to [amend its policy](http://moderngov.southwarksites.com/documents/s74901/Report%20Amending%20the%20shared%20equity%20rehousing%20policy%20for%20qualifying%20homeowners%20affected%20by%20regenerati.pdf) and reduce the requirement from 50% to 25%.

 In early 2023, Lambeth Council announced that is was pausing the redevelopment of Cressingham Gardens and two other estates (Fenwick and Central Hill) after a critical report recommended a ‘fundamental reset’ to the way it handles the long-running projects.

+In September 2024, Lambeth published a report highlighting the Council’s plans to reset key estate renewal projects and regain control of properties previously under HfL’s management.

+The Kerslake Review, which took place in December 2022, was a pivotal moment for the Council’s housing strategy.

+Two primary recommendations emerged: first, to dissolve Homes for Lambeth and return the Council’s social housing delivery to in-house management, and second, to address long-standing failures in engaging with residents.

+These recommendations have led to a fundamental reshaping of Lambeth’s estate regeneration plans, effectively putting many estates back to square one.

+The Overview and Scrutiny report indicates that estates such as Central Hill, Cressingham Gardens, and Fenwick are facing a complete reset.

+---

 __Links:__